napalm5/linkedin-data-science-job-tracker/README.md

-# Analysis for Data Science Job Postings
+# Analysis of Data Science job postings

 This projects contains a complete pipeline to scrape data from LinkedIn, analyze it in order to obtain insight into the current trends in the Data Science job market, and display the result on a web interface, accessible here: [https://linkedin-jobs.streamlit.app](https://linkedin-jobs.streamlit.app).